HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/xrism/getting-started-xrism-xtend.md

 Now that we know which catalog to search, and the coordinates of our source, we use AstroQuery to retrieve those lines of the summary table that are within some radius of the source coordinate.
-In this case we're using the default search radius for the XRISM summary table, but you can also pass a `radius` argument to set your own.
+We're using the default search radius for the XRISM summary table, but you can pass a `radius` argument to set your own.

 In this case, we also define a custom set of columns to retrieve, as the default set does not contain the 'xtd_dataclas*' columns that we might need later.
 You may also